ralvescosta/opc-ua-hello-world/README.md

 > ns=0;string=Temperature

-The basic unit in a OPC UA is called **Node**.
+In the OPC UA, the basic unit of a data type is called **Node**.

 <p align="center">
  <img src=".images/5.png" alt="node" width=350 hight=250/>
 </p>

-To help us to represent our equipments and fields the OPC have created the OPC UA Base Information Model, each consiste in a several basic Node Class to help us to create our own complexes Nodes.
+To help us to represent our equipments and fields the OPC have created the **OPC UA Base Information Model**, which consiste in a several basic Node Class to help us to create our own complexes Nodes.
 Here the Node Class offering but the OPC UA:

 - **Variable Node Class**: Used to transport data
 - **Variable Type**: